-4.6.2 The frequency of tests shall be in accordance with this standard.

-4.6.3 Fire protection system components shall be restored to full operational condition following testing, including reinstallation of plugs and caps for auxiliary drains and test valves.

-4.6.4\ Test results shall be compared with those of the original acceptance test (if available) and with the most recent test results.

-4.6.5\ When a component or subsystem is adjusted, repaired, reconditioned, or replaced, it shall be tested in accordance with the original acceptance test required for that subsystem or the requirements where specified by the standard.
+- N 4.6.1.1 When automated testing in accordance with 4.6.6 is being utilized, the testing shall be observed at a minimum frequency of once every three years. - N 4.6.1.2 Where the automated testing cannot be visually observed, the testing shall be conducted manually at a minimum frequency of once every three years. - 4.6.2 The frequency of tests shall be in accordance with this standard. - 4.6.3 Fire protection system components shall be restored to full operational condition following testing, including reinstallation of plugs and caps for auxiliary drains and test valves. - 4.6.4\ Test results shall be compared with those of the original acceptance test (if available) and with the most recent test results. - 4.6.5\ When a component or subsystem is adjusted, repaired, reconditioned, or replaced, it shall be tested in accordance with the original acceptance test required for that subsystem or the requirements where specified by the standard.

-4.6.6\ Automated Testing.
-(Reserved)
+4.6.6\ Automated Inspection and Testing.